 Strips of cheese

-Let your baby feed himself.
-This means letting him decide what to eat and how much to eat from what you offer at the family meal.
+Let your baby feed themself.
+This means letting them decide what to eat and how much to eat from what you offer at the family meal.
 At first, your baby may just play with the food or eat very little.

 What about traditional methods to feed my baby?

 Baby-led weaning is one approach to introducing your baby to solid foods.
 More research is needed to learn about the safety and nutrition risks of baby-led weaning and how it affects growth and development.
-No matter what method you choose to introduce solid foods, it is important to wait until your baby is around six months old.
-Talk to your health care provider if you are having trouble introducing solids.
-Ask if baby-led weaning is a good option for your baby.
-If you have more questions about introducing solids to your baby, call an EatRight Ontario Registered Dietitian at 1-877-510-510-2 or send an email.
+It is important to wait until your baby is around six months old to offer solid foods.
+It is recommended that you offer a variety of textures.

 You may also be interested in: